-Accuracy Expression Volume Pace Phrasing

-Skill Read words Correctly. ~ >>>) of the
+Accuracy Expression Volume Pace Phrasing Skill Read words correctly.

-l can Read words correctly.
 Self-correct misread words/phrases to make sure the text makes sense.
-Read words Change my tone/voice to suit the passage.
+Change in tone/voir the passa Read spe expression how the expression might say ~ >>>) of the l can correctly.
+Self-correct misread words/phrases to make sure the text Change my tone/voice to suit the passage.
 Read speech with expression to match how the character might say it.
 Read aloud with appropriate volume so my voice is clear and heard easily.
 Read aloud at a good pace - not too fast, not too slowJUST RIGHT.
 Read at a good pace so it is easy for the listener to follow.
 Take a break: Pausing at full stops and other punctuation (e.g. commas, semi colons and colons).
 Soore ☆☆☆